CatalinFrancu/coin-pusher/README.md

 ## Instalation

-simply copy `coin-pusher.conf.sample` to `coin-pusher.conf` and edit to taste.
+Simply copy `coin-pusher.conf.sample` to `coin-pusher.conf` and edit to taste.

 ## Components